Skip to main content

 4. Random chance (these things acted as correlated up to now, but might no be so in the future)

-Either way, the existence of Noise and Randomness prevents us from being accurate in our assessments of causality, even if it truly exists.
+The existence of Noise obscures truth with external interference and confusion and Randomness prevents us from being accurate in our assessments of causality, even if it truly exists.
 Whenever we encounter someone who presents a correlation = causation argument, we should be skeptic of their argument.
 We have to resist the urge to see a connection where there's none.

 Visual